ZhenHuangLab/MemXTerminator/wiki/docs/tutorials/preprocessing.md

 First, we need to obtain a 2D average in `cryoSPARC`, where the biological membrane signal is strong and the signal-to-noise ratio is high.
 As our method aims to weaken the membrane signal, it should not be difficult to find such a 2D average.

 ![A typical biological membrane 2D average, choose the first one for analysis](../assets/images/1_1.png){: .small}
-<span class="caption">A typical biological membrane 2D average, choose the first one for analysis</span>
+<span class="caption">Some typical biological membrane 2D averages, choose the first one for analysis</span>

 For example, we choose the first 2D average in the above image for analysis.
 For convenience in `cryoSPARC`, when selecting 2D Classes, we only need to choose this one 2D average.

 #### 2.2 Using GUI for Radon Analysis Blinking

-Open the main program of `MemXTerminator` and enter the `Radon Analysis Blinking` interface:
+Open the main program of `MemXTerminator`, select `Radonfit` mode, and enter the `Radon Analysis Blinking` interface:

 ![Radon Analysis Blinking Interface](../assets/images/2_1-1.png){: .small}
 <span class="caption">Radon Analysis Blinking Interface</span>